- Search The Registry

 Laura Waring (r) Dr.-Nathan Mossell-and-Sadie Alexander

 Flooded in that illustrious past, young Waring flourished from exposure to her people’s culture and history.
-She graduated from Hartford High School in 1906, and spent the next six years at the Pennsylvania Academy of Fine Arts, graduating in 1914 and getting a scholarship to study in Europe.
+She graduated from Hartford High School in 1906 and spent the next six years at the Pennsylvania Academy of Fine Arts, graduating in 1914 and getting a scholarship to study in Europe.
 In 1924, she studied Expressionism and the Romantics at the Academie de la Grande Chaumiere, a popular Paris workshop/studio.

-In an era when the few women who escaped to Europe often stayed there, Waring returned to America to start an arts department in a traditionally Black college.
-She made several more trips to study in Europe, but her main focus on returning home in the late 1920s was to make art education available to Black students at the historically Black Cheyney State Teachers College in Pennsylvania, now Cheyney University.
-There, she organized and directed both music and art departments until her death in 1948.
+In an era when the few women who escaped to Europe often stayed there, Waring returned to America to start an art department in a traditionally Black college.
+She made several more trips to study in Europe.
+Still, her main focus on returning home in the late 1920s was to make art education available to Black students at the historically Black Cheyney State Teachers College in Pennsylvania, now Cheyney University.
+There, she organized and directed both music and art departments until she died in 1948.

 The St. James Guide to Black Artists